-- Recommendations provided in consultation request forms must be acted upon, or the proponent must indicate its rationale for choosing not to act upon the recommendation; and - Proposals relating to courses or programs with substantial content relating to the Indigenous peoples of Canada require consultation with the First Nations House of Learning. - Library Consultation form signed by the appropriate Librarian Consultant.
-Where the form indicates that the proposal has no impact on the Library, or has an impact on the Library and can be supported, no further action is required.
+- 2. recommendations provided in consultation request forms must be acted upon, or the proponent must indicate its rationale for choosing not to act upon the recommendation - proposals relating to courses or programs with substantial content relating to the Indigenous peoples of Canada require consultation with the First Nations House of Learning. - 7.
+Library Consultation form signed by the appropriate subject matter Librarian Consultant.
+Where the form indicates that the proposal has no impact on the Library or has an impact on the Library and can be supported, no further action is required.
 Where the form indicates that the proposal has an impact on the Library and cannot be supported, the signature of the University Librarian must be included on the Budgetary Impact of Curriculum Proposals form to indicate that all library resource issues have been resolved.
-The Librarian Consultants list is maintained on the UBC Library website: http://directory.library.ubc.ca/librarianconsultants. - Budgetary Impact of Curriculum Proposals form signed by the Department Head and the Dean of the proposing Faculty as well as the Provost and Vice-President Academic. - Sustainability Consultation: Developers of all new courses that contain sustainability-related content are encouraged to consult with the UBC Sustainability Initiative's (USI) Teaching, Learning & Student Engagement group.
-This consultation is intended to ensure proper listing of the new course in UBC's online database of sustainability courses and to offer support in helping enhance the course's sustainability goals, in terms of content, pedagogy, and cross-faculty collaboration.
-Specific attention should be paid to UBC's sustainability education framework to identify opportunities to include course learning outcomes that support UBC's student sustainability attributes: - Holistic Systems Thinking, - Sustainability Knowledge, - Awareness and Integration; and - Acting for Positive Change.
+The subject matter Librarian Consultant list is maintained on the UBC Library website: http://directory.library.ubc.ca/librarianconsultants. - 8.
+Budgetary Impact of Curriculum Proposals form signed by the department head and the dean of the proposing Faculty as well as the Provost and Vice-President Academic. - 9.
+Sustainability Consultation: Developers of all new courses that contain sustainability-related content are encouraged to consult with the UBC Sustainability Initiative's (USI) Teaching, Learning & Student Engagement group.
+This consultation is intended to ensure proper listing of the new course in UBC's online database of sustainability courses and to offer support in helping enhance the course's sustainability goals, in terms of content, pedagogy and cross-faculty collaboration.
+Specific attention should be paid to UBC's Sustainability Education Framework to identify opportunities to include course learning outcomes that support UBC's student sustainability attributes: - Holistic Systems Thinking - 2.
+Sustainability Knowledge - 3.
+Awareness and Integration - 4.
+Acting for Positive Change

-NOTE: All forms (Consultation, Library, Budget) should be completed and signed, and any potential issues resolved, prior to submission.
+NOTE: All forms should be completed and signed, and any potential issues resolved, prior to submission.
 The Senate Curriculum Committee will not consider incomplete proposals.